 Finnian started Year 11 at St Joseph’s at Lochinvar on Tuesday.

+It had been a big few days for Finnian.
 On Sunday, he played to around 1000 country music fans at Tamworth's Bicentennial Park at the Country Music Festival's closing concert.
-Kids in festival hats lined the front of the stage.
+Kids in the iconic Tamworth festival hats lined the front of the stage.
 The grown-ups relaxed, sprawled in camp chairs and on picnic blankets.

-The rain arrived at the end of the two-week event.
+The rain arrived at the tail end of the festival.
 A stormy downpour had delayed the previous night's concert before it went ahead.
 The weather doesn’t much bother Tamworth fans.
+In 2004, a massive flood inundated town.
+Camper trailers lined the roads, up to their axles in brown water.
+A photo of a man with blue denim shirt unbuttoned, jeans soaked through, tinny in hand with a beaming smile at the camera as he rides on the side rail of his ute, camper in tow, wading through the flood sums up the Tamworthian attitude to weather at Festival time.
 When the heat turns into a storm, the campers batten down the tents, the fans slip under umbrellas and ponchos and hats, and the stars take to the stage undeterred by water dripping in at the edges.
 The show goes on.

-"I think it was about 10 or 15 minutes and he came back with the three songs," Scott Johnson says, reminiscing about the turnng point.
+"I think it was about 10 or 15 minutes and he came back with the three songs," Mr Johnson said, reminiscing about the turnng point for his son’s music career.
 "That was it."

 Finnian had a new guitar that Christmas and started taking lessons with a local tutor who wanted to teach him rock 'n’ roll.